localstack/docs/content/en/user-guide/aws/iam/index.md

 You can see that the request is now running under the `test` user.

-## Enforcing IAM Policies

-The Pro/Team offering provides the IAM security enforcement feature that can be used to test your security policies and create a more realistic environment that more closely resembles real AWS.
-The environment configuration `ENFORCE_IAM=1` is required while starting LocalStack to enable this feature.
-In LocalStack, IAM enforcement is disabled, and all APIs can be accessed without authentication.

-Presented below is a straightforward example showcasing the implementation of IAM policy enforcement.
-Initially, it involves creating a user and obtaining access/secret keys.
-Subsequently, an attempt is made to create a bucket using that user's credentials, which inevitably fails due to insufficient permissions.
-Lastly, a policy is attached to the user, granting the necessary `s3:CreateBucket` permission, thereby enabling the successful creation of the bucket.

-To follow this example, please open two separate terminal sessions: **Terminal 1** for the administrative IAM commands, which will utilize the default root IAM user, and **Terminal 2** for executing the commands under the test IAM user we're about to create.
-This way, we can demonstrate the differentiation in access permissions between the administrative and test users in real-time.

-In **Terminal 1**, execute the following commands:

-{{< command >}}
-$ awslocal iam create-user --user-name test
-...
-$ awslocal iam create-access-key --user-name test
-...
-  "AccessKeyId": "AKIA4HPFP0TZHP3Z5VI6",
-  "SecretAccessKey": "mwi/8Zhg8ypkJQmkdBq87UA3MbSa3x0HWnkcC/Ua",
-...
-{{< / command >}}

-Navigate to **Terminal 2**, where we will configure the access keys for the user `test` in the environment.
-Once the access keys are set, you will attempt to create an S3 bucket using these credentials.

-{{< command >}}
-$ export AWS_ACCESS_KEY_ID=AKIA4HPFP0TZHP3Z5VI6 AWS_SECRET_ACCESS_KEY=mwi/8Zhg8ypkJQmkdBq87UA3MbSa3x0HWnkcC/Ua
-$ awslocal s3 mb s3://mybucket
-make_bucket failed: s3://mybucket An error occurred (AccessDeniedException) when calling the CreateBucket operation: Access to the specified resource is denied
-{{< / command >}}

-As anticipated, the attempt to create the bucket fails with an `AccessDeniedException` error, confirming that user `test` lacks the necessary permissions for this action.

-Let's now return to **Terminal 1** and execute the following commands:

-{{< command >}}
-$ awslocal iam create-policy --policy-name p1 --policy-document '{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Action":"s3:CreateBucket","Resource":"*"}]}'
-...
-$ awslocal iam attach-user-policy --user-name test --policy-arn arn:aws:iam::000000000000:policy/p1
-{{< / command >}}

-Now, let's switch back to **Terminal 2** and observe how the bucket creation succeeds with the `test` IAM user:

-{{< command >}}
-# confirm that we're using the credentials of the `test` user
-$ awslocal sts get-caller-identity
-...
-    "Arn": "arn:aws:iam::000000000000:user/test"
-...
-$ awslocal s3 mb s3://mybucket
-make_bucket: mybucket
-{{< / command >}}

-{{< alert title="Note">}}
-Currently, credentials are extracted from the request, typically from the `Authorization` HTTP header.
-However, it's important to note that the request signature is not fully validated, with a few exceptions, such as S3-presigned URLs.
-{{< /alert >}}

 ## Explainable IAM

 The IAM policy engine logs output related to failed policy evaluation directly to the LocalStack log.
 You can enable `DEBUG=1` to gain visibility into these log messages, allowing you to identify the additional policies required for your request to succeed.